psranga/jeepial/docs/cal.md

   For multipage calendars, *this* is where different output will be generated depending upon whether it's single-page, multipage.

+  For console output, this amounts to constructing a matrix in memory and printing it, with some standard stuff like automatically resizing column widths.
+Kinda like rendering a HTML table.
+The X and Y coordinate hints in the IAModel are used here.
+Things like fonts, color for console output are all done here.
+Graphical output, PDF output etc *must* be different Views than console output.

   **Note:** under the hood, the output of this View itself is itself a "csv table".
-Quite literally it's a simple matrix of characters, like an old-school CGA text mode.
+Quite literally it's a simple matrix of characters, like an old-school text mode video memory.
 The decision to render that matrix on the console is done *after* the View is generated, and the code to do that is common across all Views.
 Defining things like this may turn out to be useful for automatic composition of UIs.

 * **Controller:** (wip) The basic idea would be that the IAModel-to-View matching process will record enough information so that *for the types built